ElMassimo/oj_serializers/MIGRATION_GUIDE.md

   has_many :songs, serializer: SongSerializer

-  attribute \
+  attribute if: -> { album.released? }
   def release
     album.release_date.strftime('%B %d, %Y')
-  end, if: -> { album.released? }
+  end
 end
 ```

-The shorthand syntax for serializer attributes might not be very palatable at
+The shorthand syntax for serializer attributes might seem odd at first, but it
-first, but having the entire definition in one place makes it a lot easier to
+makes it a lot easier to differentiate helper methods from attributes,
-follow, specially in large serializers.
+especially in large serializers.

 ## Migrate gradually, one at a time